Sell you home quickly and for more money by following these house staging tips from a former pro home stager.

 After you take steps to maximize natural light, turn your attention to artificial lighting and make sure all of your lightbulbs are in working order.
 You’ll likely have house showings during the evening hours.
 During these times, you’ll want to turn on all the lights in every room.

 Buyers want to be able to clearly see every detail of your home, and dim lighting makes that hard.
-I love these Color Choice LED bulbs that all you to choose between light color choices (my favorite is the cool white option).
+I love these Color Choice LED bulbs that allow you to choose between light color choices (my favorite is the cool white option).

 Define Each Space